Skip to main content

 Wristbands can also be assigned to patients later from the patient detail screen.

-Adding BLE Receivers
+Adding BLE Gateways

-2. Power and network connect the receiver
+2. Power and network connect the gateway

-3. In ManagementDevices, add the receiver
+3. In ManagementDevices, add the gateway

 4. Set boundary type (unit exit, stairwell, facility exit, or room doorway)